 - Call the department’s toll-free hotline at 800-432-2484.

 - For more detailed information about the ACA and its key provisions, visit the federal government’s website at www.healthcare.gov or call 1-800-318-2596 (TTY: 1-855-889-4325).

-In Kansas, the Health Insurance Marketplace and SHOP Marketplace for Small Businesses are federally facilitated exchanges; however, the federal government relies on the Kansas Insurance Department to approve plans and review rates, provide consumer assistance and perform other regulatory roles.
+In Kansas, the Health Insurance Marketplace is a federally facilitated exchange; however, the federal government relies on the Kansas Insurance Department to approve plans and review rates, provide consumer assistance and perform other regulatory roles.

 If a consumer doesn’t have access to coverage through their employer (or their spouse’s employer), they should apply for coverage in the state where they live.

 In Kansas, any individual or family may buy coverage through the Health Insurance Marketplace.
 The only people who can’t are those who aren’t legally in the United States or who are incarcerated (other than pending disposition of charges).